OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 ## V50.7 Other Browser Security Considerations

-Notify on external redirects, use secure client technologies, and document behavior for unsupported browser security features.
+Notify users on external redirects, use secure client technologies, and document behavior for unsupported browser security features.

 <!--
 it may need other separate section for "end-user protection via UI"